 Institutions that do not have access to FARM can refer to Appendix B of the NACUBO Advisory Report 2010-1, Public Institutions: Methodologies for Allocating Depreciation, Operation and Maintenance of Plant, and Interest Expenses to Functional Expense Categories for more detailed information on the expense categories.
 Although this document was written for public institutions, the expenditure definitions are applicable to private institutions also.
-The advisory is available online https://example.com/here/beaches/ and interest Expenses to Functional Expense Categories for more detailed information on the expense categories.
-Although this document was written for public institutions, the expenditure definitions are applicable to private institutions also.
-The advisory is available online https://example.com/here/beaches/ht
+The advisory is available online here.